percyfal/biomake/README.md

 Makefile library for bioinformatics programs, with a focus on next-generation sequencing.

+# Disclaimer #

+Use the make rules at your own risk, and make sure you understand them before running any commands.
+I take no responsibility if you'd happen to run a **make clean** in an inappropriate location, removing precious data in the process.
+You have been warned!

 # Introduction  #

 The makefiles contain general recipies for commonly used bioinformatics programs.
-The use cases reflect the needs I've had and are do no means have a comprehensive coverage.
+The use cases reflect the needs I've had and do by no means have a comprehensive coverage.
 Nevertheless, many commands are so commonly used that the recipes may be of general interest.